HOW TO MAKE DÓ PAPER

 5. BOILING (LUỘC)

 The barks are separated and boiled in a large caldron containing a 12% lime solution.
 The bark is mixed with the solution every 30 minutes for four times so that it boils evenly.
 Last but not least, the bark is steamed.

 Note: If the bark is stocked and dry, it is better to soak it in the water one night before the boiling.

 The bark is beaten with an oak stick to loosen the individual fibers.
 In the original Dó paper making method, the bark is beaten 6 times from right to left and back, turned over and beaten again.
 It is turned over 6 times in total.

 7. MAKING THE SHEETS (SEO GIẤY)

-Water, pulp from the previous beat, and “mò” (paper dispersants) are combined in a paper-making vat thoroughly mixed with a bamboo stick.
+Water, Dó tree’s pulp from the previous step, and “mò” (paper dispersants) are combined in a paper-making vat thoroughly mixed with a bamboo stick.

-The bamboo screen (liềm seo) is shaken back and forth to spread the solution evenly over the screen, to intertwine fibers and make layers.
+The bamboo screen (liềm seo) is shaken back and forth to spread the solution evenly over the screen.
+Eventually, fibers intertwine with each other to make layers.
 The thickness varies as the mat has been shaken numerous times.
 Draining off water.
 When the layers have the desired thickness, the excess water and paper solution are drained off from the mat.